sid120/Internship-Portal/README.md

 ### User Panel:
 ID: User's Email Address

-Pass: 1234 (By Default, User can change if they wish)
+Pass: 1234 (By Default, Users can change if they wish)

-Ignore the noob level coding. ^_^
+Ignore the noob-level coding. ^_^